Frequently Asked Questions

 Four working subcommittees planned the implementation of the policy.
 Each of these subcommittees has a faculty-staff and a student co-chair.
 Each subcommittee has about 15 members, representing faculty staff, students and community organizations.

-This fall, focus groups with smokers will guide us in how to help smokers through the transition.
+In the fall, a focus group with smokers guided us in how to help smokers through the transition.

 Question: Isn't tobacco-use a personal right?